This post may contain affiliate links. Please read our disclosure policy.

 - Bring the soup to a boil over medium-high heat and then lower the heat and simmer it gently, stirring occasionally, until the vegetables are very soft, 15 to 20 minutes.

-- Puree the soup, either with an immersion blender or in batches in a food processor or blender.
+- Puree the soup, either with an immersion blender (affiliate link) or in batches in a food processor (affiliate link) or blender (affiliate link).

-- Return the soup to the pan (if not using an immersion blender) and stir in the coconut milk and cilantro.
+- Return the soup to the pan (if not using an immersion blender (affiliate link)) and stir in the coconut milk and cilantro.

 - Heat the soup over low, stirring occasionally, for another 1 to 2 minutes, until warm.